Francisco station: Brown Line Capacity Expansion Project

 The Brown Line Capacity Expansion Project upgraded all Brown Line stations to be accessible to passengers with disabilities and extended platforms to allow eight car trains.
 Because of the historic nature of the station structures, Francisco Station was not completely rebuilt, as with the neighboring Kedzie and Rockwell stations.
 However, the platforms were rebuilt, an auxiliary entrance added on Sacramento Avenue, and the station house and canopy were renovated and upgraded.
 The station closed from September 15, 2006, to March 9, 2007, to allow this work to be completed.

 Following the station's renovation, a mosaic was installed along the ramp leading to the station house.
-The mosaic, titled "Commuter Carpet," was created by British conceptual artist Ellen Harvey whose work also appears in the New York City Subway and Boston's South Station.
-In June 2025, the mosaic was removed by the CTA after more than a decade of weather damage.
+The mosaic, titled Commuter Carpet, was created by British conceptual artist Ellen Harvey whose work also appears in the New York City Subway and Boston's South Station.
+In June 2025, the mosaic was removed by the CTA after more than a decade of weather damage, which caused a slipping hazard for passengers.